charmoniumQ/charmonium.cache/docs/cli.rst

 CLI
 ===

+This feature is planned and NOT yet implemented.
+Please give me feedback through GitHub issues if you have any suggestions regarding it.

 ::

    memoize [--obj-store path] [--env env] [--key key] [--ver ver] [--comparison (mtime|crc32)] [--replacement gdsize] [--max-size '123 MiB'] [--verbose] -- command arg1 arg2 ...